 At this point I began to question whether I really did finish this game in 1994.
 The last dungeon is just so aggravating even at a high level.
 Luckily I remembered the last boss fight and ending when I saw it again.

 Naja is a very tough boss.
 In a real playthrough you might be at level 40 by now if you worked at it.
 I was level 99 this time and had to use healing items.
-You really do need to plan your party's equipment, items, and spells careful before this fight.
+You really do need to plan your party's equipment, items, and spells carefully before this fight.

 As Naja dies he confirms that mankind is indeed the thing destroying the planet.
 Logan questions whether he has been on the wrong side this whole time.
 He gets over it and celebrations ensue.